I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Funny Games (2007)

 A family is terrorized by two young men while on vacation.
 It's a simple premise, but it's how this story is told that hits a nerve.

-It’s a very different movie-watching experience that forfeits the adrenaline rush of your typical horror movie and replaces it with repeated gut punches to the audience's psyche.
+Funny Games is a very different movie watching experience that forfeits the adrenaline rush of your typical horror movie and replaces it with repeated gut punches to the audience's psyche.
 This movie just made me want to buy a home security system and wall myself in.

 We Need to Talk About Kevin (2011)

 Most movies today try to give their villains some depth to show what any of us could become if given the right circumstances.
-We tend to see child killers, especially, as victims themselves.
+We especially tend to see child killers as victims themselves.
 They suffer from mental illness, have lead terrible lives, or are being physically influenced by another person or supernatural enabler.
 But what about a killer who has no reason to be evil?